wadstromtech/Sentinel/Playbooks/RecordedFuture/tiIndicators/readme.md

 ```

 ## Deploy an individual template
-Each template can be deployed by pressing the 'Deploy to Azure' button.
+Each template can be deployed individualy from Github by pressing the 'Deploy to Azure' button.

 **Note** you need to deploy the batching template before the alerting template.